albertogallini/txn_engine/Readme.md

   - We can add a node increasing throughput and without sacrificing latency, e.g.: a farm with 100 64Gb nodes can manage 16.6 M clients.
   - NOTE: `pub type ClientId = u16` should be moved to `u32` or `u64` as `u16` can only represent 65536 clients.

-    **⚠️ NOTE:  Under this assumption both Async and Sync Engine works equally well as the number of thread per seconds is 166000/(30 x 24 x 3600) =  0,06 .
-So the Sync Engine executed in the context of a thread pool that statcally spwan a few threads works well.
-Conversely if the system is desiged to frequently flush the transaction log and load only upon `disputes` for example then we have much lower memory constraits forfor a singel node and we would need of an Async engine to manage the muhc higher concurrency. **

 - The solution scales vertically as follows
   - increase the node memory will allow to manage more clients per node. e.g.: 256 Gb memory will allow to manage 16.6 x 4 =~ 66 M clients (which is in line with the # of customers of biggest retail banks on earth)

+ **⚠️ Important Note: Asyc vs Sync impact on scalabilty ⚠️**:

+  - Under the current assumptions, **both the Async and Sync engines work equally well**.
+The peak concurrency is ~166,000 clients / (30 × 24 × 3600 s) ≈ **0.06 threads per second** per node.
+A sync engine running on a small, statically-sized thread pool is more than sufficient.

+  - Conversely, if the system is **designed to frequently flush the transaction log** (the main contributor to memory footprint) and **only load old transactions on demand** (e.g., when a dispute occurs — which is much rarer than deposits/withdrawals), memory usage per node drops dramatically.
+In this scenario, we can support **much higher concurrency**, and an **Async engine becomes necessary** to handle thousands of concurrent network clients efficiently.

+  - Currently, **neither the Async nor Sync engine supports runtime log flushing/loading**.
+The `load_from_previous_session_csvs` function is blocking and intended only for startup.
+Even the async version is effectively blocking in this context.
+To support real-time flushing/loading, we would need a **channel + dedicated background thread** with a producer/consumer pattern — exactly like the one used in `AsyncEngine::read_and_process_transactions`.

+  - Additionally, every method currently enforces **transaction ID uniqueness within a session** (defined as the **K**-day dispute window).
+This limits maximum throughput.
+To achieve significantly higher transactions-per-second rates, we should **remove the session-wide uniqueness check** and assume transaction IDs are globally unique by design (or validated upstream).

 #### Consideration about persistency and caching:
 In a real-world solution, it's important to store and keep the `Engine` state persistent on disk or in a database to recover the status in case of a crash.
 Additionally, the `Engine` could keep only the most active users in memory by ***implementing a caching logic***.
 This will reduce the process memory footprint, allowing more clients per node.<br>